-Outstanding Equity Awards at December 31, 2009.
-At December 31, 2009, none of our named executive officers held outstanding stock options to purchase shares of our common stock or common stock of our subsidiaries or Kronos Worldwide, any of such shares that had not vested nor equity incentive awards.
+Outstanding Equity Awards at December 31, 2010.
+At December 31, 2010, none of our named executive officers held outstanding stock options to purchase shares of our common stock or common stock of our subsidiaries or Kronos Worldwide, held any rights to such shares that were subject to vesting restrictions or held any equity incentive awards for such shares.

 Option Exercises and Stock Vested.
-During 2009, no named executive officer exercised any stock options or had any stock awards vest.
-For stock awards granted in 2009 to Mr. Harold C. Simmons that had no vesting restrictions, see the 2009 Grants of Plan-Based Awards Table above.
+During 2010, no named executive officer exercised any stock options or had any stock awards vest.
+For stock awards granted in 2010 to Mr. Harold C. Simmons that had no vesting restrictions, see the 2010 Grants of Plan-Based Awards Table above.